Lyme Disease Prevention

 Lyme Disease Protection

 The #1 form of protection from Lyme Disease is preventing contact with ticks and this starts where you spend the most time – your yard.
-Mosquito Squad of Southeastern Mass provides a barrier spray tick control service.
-We apply a barrier spray around the perimeter of your yard.
-The tick spray service eliminates adult ticks on contact and continues to work for approximately the next 21 days until we come treat your yard again.
-For additional protection, we can place tick tubes on your property twice a year to eliminate larval and nymph ticks when they are nesting with their rodent hosts during the cooler months – eliminating tomorrow’s disease carrying ticks today.
+Mosquito Squad of Southeastern Massachusetts provides a barrier treatment tick control service.
+We apply a barrier treatment around the perimeter of your yard.
+The tick treatment service reduces adult ticks on contact and continues to work for approximately the next 21 days until we come treat your yard again.
+For additional protection, we can place tick tubes on your property twice a year to reduce larval and nymph ticks when they are nesting with their rodent hosts during the cooler months – greatly reducing tomorrow’s disease carrying ticks today.

 Follow these recommendations in and around your yard: